BijeshShrestha/grad-final/README.md

 The project website is hosted at [▶️ Project Website](https://bijeshshrestha.github.io/grad-final/)

+### Chart Question Answering (CQA) Webapp

+The CQA tool can be found here at [▶ CQA webapp](https://cqa.shrestha.club/).
+If the tool is not working, please follow the instructions below to run the project locally.
+You will need to have the openai api key to run the project locally.

 # Instruction to run the project locally
     - Fork the repository from https://github.com/BijeshShrestha/grad-final
     - Navigate to the project directory